Weekends evenings free valuations social media facebook instagram Twitter pinterest 01484 556030 "

 A solicitor will also carry out searches that will make sure there are no plans to build a high-rise block of flats or open a nightclub next door.

 You can’t cut back on the work they do but you can aim to get the best price.
-Get recommendations from family and friends and if you’re buying and selling a house at the same time, you may be able to agree a package deal with the solicitor.
+Get recommendations from family and friends and if you’re buying and selling a house at the same time, you may be able to agree a package deal with the solicitor - speak to your Agent to get the best price.

 Pack up yourself

-Removals firms save you legwork, but add to costs.
-Doing it yourself will save shelling out, so hang on to any old newspapers to wrap valuables, and pick up boxes at the supermarket.
+Removal firms save you legwork, but add to costs.
+Doing it yourself will save shelling out, so hang on to any old newspapers to wrap valuables and pick up boxes at the supermarket.
 You can also find removal boxes offered for free on social media groups.

 Bedding, towels and clothing make great padding for fragile items or awkwardly packed boxes that rattle around during transit.< Back